AudunTA/Holidaze/readme.md

 - user can see dates the venue is booked in a calendar.

 - logged in user can create booking.
-- logged in user can update their avatar
+- logged in user can update their avatar.
 - logged in user can see their bookings.
+- logged in users can view their profile.

 - venue manager can see a table with their own venues.
 - venue manager can delete his venues.